 Try entering the name of your subject followed by "archives," "papers," "records," or "collection."

-If you are researching a lesser know individual, organization, or topic try repeating Step 1 and Step 2 for more widely know individuals, organizations, or topics that are closely associated with yours.
+If you are researching a lesser known individual, organization, or topic try repeating Step 1 and Step 2 for more widely known individuals, organizations, or topics that are closely associated with yours.
 Once you find closely related material, visit the archives website and dig deeper in their finding aids and discovery tools.
 If you still can't find anything, call the archives staff to see if they know of any extant resources on your topic or can provide some leads.

 Archivists develop a wealth of knowledge about the collections in their holdings and related collections available at other archives.
 We regularly learn about new archival resources as we talk to researchers, attend conferences, read professional literature, and consult with our colleagues.
 Tap into that knowledge base by talking to archives staff.
 Our Archives at Southeastern staff are ready and willing to be your first points of contact with the broader community of archivists, so stop by our offices or give us a call (919-761-2329).